prathamj7/cloudresumechallenge/README.md

-This is the architecture behing the Cloud Resume Challenge
+This is the architecture behind the Cloud Resume Challenge